tomasmo-dev/BankWebApp/README.md

 - `env/Envs.cs`: Contains the connection string for the MSSQL database.
 - `database.sql`: Contains the SQL scripts for creating the necessary tables and indices in the database.
+- `wwwroot/`: Contains the static files for the web application. (js css images)
+-

 ## Setup

 1. Clone the repository.
-2. Install the necessary dependencies.
+2. Ensure that you have docker installed.
+2. Ensure that you have docker-compose installed.
-3. Set up the MSSQL database using the provided SQL scripts.
+3. Run `docker-compose up -d` to start the application.
-4. Update the connection string in `appsettings.json` with your database details.
-5. Run the application.
+5. Enjoy!.

+## How to login to an admin account

+1. Open the login page
+2. Enter the following credentials:
+   - Username: `admin`
+   - Password: `admin`
+3. Login.
+4. Admin tools can be accessed by clicking the new buttons in the navbar.

-## How to gain admin access
+## How to add admin access to a new user

 1. Register a new user.
 2. Open the database insert a new row into `UserRoles` table